 New rules on insurance distribution from 1 October 2018

-The Insurance Distribution Directive is a new European directive that replaces the Insurance Mediation Directive.
-Firms carrying on insurance distribution activities will need to change the way they work.
+The Insurance Distribution Directive is a new European directive that has replaced the Insurance Mediation Directive.
+Firms carrying on insurance distribution activities need to change the way they work.

 The directive is designed to ensure a level playing field across all those providing, facilitating and arranging insurance products.
 It also seeks to strengthen consumer protections for clients, such as improving the information they receive.